Email email@example.com or call 740-644-0049

 In addition to in-home training and out in public classes, I also teach group classes at Posidog Canine Learning Center in Columbus, Ohio.
 At PosiDog I teach and help with many different classes for problem solving, manners, and dog sports/activities.

 I have a degree in Animal Behavior from The Ohio State University.
 In 2008 I was in the second group to test and complete the Karen Pryor Academy of Animal Training and Behavior program.
-Last year, Griffin and I spent a month in Sweden learning even more from our training mentors.
+Griffin and I have spent time in Sweden learning even more from our training mentors.
 Every year I attend many days of continuing education seminars and events to learn more about how to help people learn and how to be better at training dogs for manners, problem solving, and competition.
 Most of my experience is with dogs, but I have also trained cats, horses, cows, mice, ferrets, and birds.

 I have volunteered for 9 years at a local animal rescue, helping with basic care, exercise, enrichment, and training.